top of page

 WHAT IS THE FINAL PERFORMANCE LIKE?

 Vault Theatre’s classes and camps are focused on the process of creating theatre as an ensemble.
 There will be a final, informal celebration of the work campers explored over the course of the camp.
+The final presentation takes on Friday of the final day of camp starting between 2:15 and 3:30pm depending on the camp.

 The final presentation celebrates the work campers have done during the session: